 Clark Howard Reviews the Ring Security System

 I have been telling people about self-install alarms for years and decided it was my turn to go modern.
 I looked at Ring, SimpliSafe and Nest.
-I quickly narrowed it down to Ring and Nest because of what is known as network effect.
+I quickly narrowed it down to Ring and Nest because of what is known as the network effect.
 I had Ring doorbells and cameras and Nest thermostats.

 I ended up choosing Ring for three reasons: